Degrees, Majors, and Minors

 The following rules apply:

 - A bachelor’s degree student may declare his or her intent to pursue a minor at the time of application for admission or after acceptance as an enrolled student, up until the beginning of his or her last term of enrollment.
-It is strongly encouraged that a student who wishes to pursue an undergraduate minor begins planning early and consults with his or her academic advisor.
+It is strongly encouraged that a student who wishes to pursue an undergraduate minor begins planning early and consults with his or her career and academic coach.

 - The program of study for his or her major and minor cannot be the same where the courses for the minor are a subset of required courses in the major, e.g., a Bachelor of Science student with a biology major cannot enroll in the biology minor; a Bachelor of Science student with a management major cannot enroll in the business minor.